-To ensure your camper is ready for such an experience, you should be able to answer "yes" to these questions:
+In order to ensure your camper is ready for such an experience, you should be able to answer "yes" to these questions:

-- 1. Does my child consistently identify when they need to use the restroom? - 2.
+- Does my child consistently identify when they need to use the restroom? - 2.
 Has my child successfully spent at least one night away from home? - 3.
-Is my child willing to eat a variety of food? - 4.
+Is my child willing to eat a variety of foods? - 4.
 Can my child take a shower by themselves? - 5.
 Does my child effectively manage their own behavior around other children?